 Learn how to hold a Kick Shield Properly

-Now if you’re using a kick shield at home for personal training or using it at a fight gym, I’m going to show you some very small simple tips just to improve your kick shield holding for when you’re using them in your session.
+Now if you’re using a kick shield at home for personal training or using it at a fight gym, our team is going to run over some simple tips to improve your kick shield holding for when you’re using them in your boxing, kickboxing, MMA or Muay Thai session.

 So what I’m trying to do here is I’m going to cover one hand on top, well underneath my chin and also don’t cover it up too close, otherwise, you’re gonna feel it very, very quickly.
 I’m going to put the other hand underneath.